-This is different from remove\outliers() which calculates the outliers based on the training set.
+This is different from remove_outliers() which calculates the outliers based on the training set rather than looking up the truncation values from a pre-specified data frame.

-- values (np. array) The values from which to remove outliers. - feature\name (str) Name of the feature whose outliers are being clamped. - truncations (pandas DataFrame) A data frame with truncation values.
+- values (numpy.ndarray) The values from which to remove outliers, usually corresponding to a given feature. - feature_name (str) Name of the feature whose outliers are being clamped. - truncations (pandas.DataFrame) A data frame with truncation values.
 The features should be set as the index.

-new\values - Numpy array with the outliers clamped.
+new_values - Numpy array with the outliers clamped.